 Stomach sleeping is the least common posture for sleep and is not advised for most people.
 This is also called the prone position.
 Stomach sleeping usually entails using a flat pillow or no pillow at all.
 Arms may be placed bent above the head or straight at the sides.
 Legs are usually uneven, with one straight and the other bent upwards into an approximate 90 degree angle.
 Common problems for facedown sleepers include snoring, neck strain and lower back pain.
 Some patients report poor circulation in this position, often waking to find numbness in their arms or legs.

-The best choice of mattress and pillows can make big differences to the comfort level of any sleep posture for back pain.
+The best choice of mattress and pillows can make big differences to the comfort level of any sleep position for back pain.
 Below, we detail our research experience combining a preferred sleep posture with a selection of mattress and pillow variables:

 Back sleepers generally do best with a slightly firmer mattress and a thin pillow.
 Soft mattresses allow the body to sink, providing inadequate support for the spine and possibly being the direct cause of pain.
 Pillows that are too thick can cause neck or upper thoracic pain, since the neck is being cranked forward for hours during sleep.
 Our recommendation is to use a firm mattress, a thin primary pillow and secondary pillows at the hips to prevent rolling.